-At peak season, why mess around with "strawberry-esque" or "strawberry-flavored" recipes when you can treat your taste buds to the real deal?
-It may take an extra step or two to make these oh-so-authentic beauties, but we have a sneaking suspicion that you'll never use another strawberry cupcake recipe again.
+At peak season, why mess around with strawberry-esque or strawberry-flavored recipes when you can treat your taste buds to the real deal?
+It may take an extra step to make these authentic beauties, but they hit all the marks: moist, delicious, fresh, flavorful.
+Whip 'em up for Mother's Day , Easter or any random day of the week — when a recipe's this tasty, you don't need an excuse to bake it.

 - ¾ cup unsalted butter at room temperature